UnicoLab/FlowyML/docs/core/assets.md

 - **"Where did this artifact come from?"** — Lost in the pipeline
 - **"What changed between runs?"** — Manual diffing, error-prone

-**With UniFlow assets**, you get:
+**With flowyml assets**, you get:
 - **Automatic lineage tracking**: Every asset knows its parents
 - **Version control for data**: Not just code, but datasets and models
 - **Audit trails**: Full provenance from raw data to predictions
 - **Reproducibility**: Re-create any result on demand

 > [!IMPORTANT]
-> **For regulated industries** (finance, healthcare, legal): Asset lineage isn't optional.
-UniFlow provides audit-ready traceability out of the box.
+> **For regulated industries** (finance, healthcare, legal): Asset lineage isn't optional. flowyml provides audit-ready traceability out of the box.

 ## The Asset Hierarchy 🏛️

-UniFlow provides specialized classes for different ML artifact types:
+flowyml provides specialized classes for different ML artifact types:

 - **Asset**: The base class for all versioned objects.
 - **Dataset**: Represents data (DataFrames, file paths, tensors).